Health Topics

 What is it used for?

 - Autoimmune disorders.
-With these disorders your immune system attacks your own healthy cells by mistake, including cells that make immunoglobulins.
+With these disorders your immune system attacks your own healthy cells by mistake.
 Examples of autoimmune disorders include rheumatoid arthritis and lupus.

-- Check for certain infections a baby may be born with, including syphilis or toxoplasmosis
+- Infections a baby may be born with, such as syphilis or toxoplasmosis.

 Why do I need an immunoglobulins blood test?